Higher cortisol levels reduce TSH (through the effect on the hypothalamic-pituitary system). A reduced TSH does two things:

 When someone is still not feeling well, and their FT3 levels look good to high, it could be assumed that T3 is not getting into the cells.
 There are many reasons for metabolic rate not to be correct, including low cortisol.

-However, cortisol has no bearing on the entry of FT3 into the cells.
-The ‘pooling’ concept may scare some patients to rush into cortisol supplementation because for many thyroid patients they have come to associate this word with low cortisol issues.
+However, low cortisol does not prevent the entry of T3 into the cells.
+The ‘pooling’ concept may scare some patients to rush into cortisol supplementation because many thyroid patients have come to associate this word with low cortisol issues.
 Yet, there can be many reasons for thyroid treatment not working.
 Yes, these need to be resolved.
 However, the reason for thyroid treatment not working is not always low cortisol.